definitelyprobably/alnitak/docs/source/configuration.rst

 * ``PATH``: set to ``"/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"``
 * ``IFS``: set to ``" \t\n"``
+* ``LE_DIR``: set to the Let's Encrypt directory (typically ``/etc/letsencrypt``).
+This is provided in case the program being called needs to do something with the certificates in the Let's Encrypt directory;
+  this parameter provides the program with the parent directory from which the Let's Encrypt certificates were read.
+* ``RENEWED_DOMAINS``: set to all the domains whose certificates were renewed, separated by a single space character.
+For example: ``example.com example.org example.net``.
+This is provided in case the program being called needs to know all the domains that were renewed.
+Note that the program will be called for *each* entry in this list.
+* ``ZONE_DOMAIN``: set to the domain in ``RENEWED_DOMAINS`` that the current call to the program is expected to process.
 * ``TLSA_USAGE``: set to the usage field of the TLSA record.
 * ``TLSA_SELECTOR``: set to the selector field of the TLSA record.
 * ``TLSA_MATCHING``: set to the matching type field of the TLSA record.